 Cytokine release syndrome (CRS) is the other main toxicity associated with CAR T therapy and results from the overproduction of inflammatory cytokines.
 These cytokines, such as TNF-α and IL-6, are produced when CAR T cells proliferate in vivo, indirectly activating macrophages and other cells of the immune system.
 Depending on the level of cytokine production, the clinical manifestations of CRS range from flu-like symptoms to life-threatening shock.
 To help mitigate this risk, drugs such as Actemra® (tocilizumab), an IL-6 receptor antagonist, have been repurposed to treat CRS when it occurs as a result of CAR T therapy.

-Nuventra has extensive experience with immunotherapies and cellular therapies, including CAR T.
+Nuventra has experience with immunotherapies and cellular therapies, including CAR T. Contact a consultant to discuss your program.